grinlemon/CLD_Workshop/DOC.md

 To put autoscalling in place you will have to run this command that will create an hpa autoscalling based on a yaml file :

-The HPA will adjust the number of pod replicas based on metrics like CPU or memory usage, it can also specify a policy that during a scale up or a scale down as soon as the stabilisation waiting period is reached, the HPA reviews the conditions every few seconds to apply the pod augmentation or reduction.

 ```shell
 kubectl apply -f frontend-autoscale.yaml
 ```